dancsecs/gotomd/README.md

         Sets the verbose level to -1 squashing all (non-logged) output.

     [--log <level | (levels)>]
         Set the level to log (or a custom combination of levels).
+Valid levels are: None, FATAL, ERROR, WARN, INFO, DEBUG,TRACE, ALL.

     [--language <lang>]
         Sets the local language used for formatting.